MattArnold/capricon2021/maple.md

 * These are limited to a 10 people and are first-come, first-served
 * Sign up ahead of time for those, and if there's space, a Zoom link will be sent to you directly.
 (Note that there may be a delay.)
 * You can join a kaffeeklatsch in progress if there is room.
-Click the signup link, register, and you should get an email right away.
 But if you end up sitting in the waiting room for a while, it means that too many people got there before you did!

 ### Friday